Harry Belafonte, activist and entertainer, dies at 96

 “I was having almost daily talks with Martin,” Belafonte wrote in his memoir “My Song,” published in 2011.
 “I realized that the movement was more important than anything else.”

 The Kennedys were among the first politicians to seek his opinions, which he willingly shared.
-John F. Kennedy, at a time when Blacks were as likely to vote for Republicans as for Democrats, was so anxious for his support that during the 1960 election he visited Belafonte at his Manhattan home.
-Belafonte schooled Kennedy on the importance of King, and arranged for them to speak.
+John F. Kennedy, at a time when Black voters were as likely to support Republicans as they would Democrats, was so anxious for his support that during the 1960 election he visited Belafonte at his Manhattan home.
+Belafonte explained King’s importance and arranged for King and Kennedy to meet.

+“I was quite taken by the fact that he (Kennedy) knew so little about the Black community,” Belafonte told NBC in 2013.
+“He knew the headlines of the day, but he wasn’t really anywhere nuanced or detailed on the depth of Black anguish or what our struggle’s really about.”

 UPDATED: Please read and follow our commenting policy: